|

 colonist from one of those..."
 "Oh that!
 I get it," Dayton

 Wörter von solch einem kleinem Mann!"
-Dayton sounded angry.
+Dayton sounded angry in a

 63. "Would you prefer I stop protecting you?"
 Xanax asked.